IdentifyService

 Identify Service is a portable KYC (Know Your Customer) verification system on the TRON blockchain.
 It allows you to pass identity verification once and receive a cryptographic proof (JWT token) that can be used across multiple applications and services without repeating the process.

 Your personal documents (passport, selfie) are processed by Didit, an independent KYC verification provider.
 Your documents are never stored on the blockchain.
-Only the fact of verification, the reference string you chose, and the signed JWT token are recorded on-chain.
+Only the fact of verification, a `bytes32` reference derived from your wallet address, and the signed JWT token published in the on-chain event log are recorded on-chain.

 How to Use (Step by Step)